jdcloudcom/en/documentation/Management/Monitoring/Introduction/Core-Concepts.md

-# Core Concept
+# Core Concepts
 ## Monitoring Category
 **Monitoring Indicator**
-Indicator is the basic concept of the Cloud Monitor.
-An indicator represents a set of data points that are published to the Cloud Monitor and sorted by time.
-An indicator can be thought of as a variable to be monitored, and a data point represents a value that changes over time.
+Indicator is the basic concept of the Monitoring.
+An indicator represents a set of data points that are published to the Monitoring and sorted by time.
+An indicator can be seen as a variable to be monitored, and a data point represents a value that changes over time.
 For example, the CPU usage of a particular VM Instance is an indicator provided by the JD Cloud VM.
 The data points themselves can come from any application or business activity from which you collect data.
-The Cloud Service Resource sends indicators to the Cloud Monitor.
+The Cloud Service Resource sends indicators to the Monitoring.
 You can retrieve statistics about these data points by an ordered set of time series data.

 **Statistical Data**
 Statistical Data is the Indicator Data Aggregation over a specified time period.
 All statistical data are equipped with units of measure.
 Common units include seconds (time units), Bytes (bits), bits (bits), % (percentage), and secondary (counting units).

 **Time period**
-The time period is the interval length of the Cloud Monitor Statistical Data, and each time stamp data represents the result of aggregating all the collected data within a specified time period.
+The time period is the interval length of the Monitoring Statistical Data, and each time stamp data represents the result of aggregating all the collected data within a specified time period.
 The minimum granularity of the time period is one Minute.

 **Time Stamp**
-Each indicator data point in the Cloud Monitor must be equipped with a time stamp indicating the time of this raw data collection.
-The Time Stamp used in the request must be a dateTime object and contain the full date and hours, minutes, and seconds, for example: 2000-01-31 23:59:59, it is recommended that you provide Time Stamp in Beijing time (East Eight Time Zone).
+Each indicator data point in the Monitoring must be equipped with a time stamp indicating the time of this raw data collection.
+The Time Stamp used in the request must be a dateTime object and contain the full date and hours, minutes, and seconds, for example: 2000-01-31 23:59:59, it is recommended to provide Time Stamp in Beijing time (East Eight Time Zone).

 **Indicator Data Aggregation**
-The Cloud Monitor aggregates statistical data based on the length of the monitoring period that you specify when you retrieve statistical data.
+The Monitoring aggregates statistical data based on the length of the monitoring period that you specify when retrieve statistical data.
 If a 1-hour monitoring period is selected, the minimum granularity is 1 minute, that is, each data point is the result of aggregating all the collected data within one minute.
 The minimum granularity of aggregation for different monitoring cycles is as follows:

 Monitoring Cycle| Minimum Granularity